Perimeter Challenge Registration

 Rules and Tips:

-1. Participants must register for the Challenge between April 1 and May 15.
+1. REGISTRATION: Participants must register for the Challenge between April 1 and May 15.

 2. The Challenge must be completed between May 1 to May 31.
 Participants can only be credited for completion of one Challenge per year.

-3. Confirmation must be submitted online no later than 11:59 May 31.
+3. Confirmation must be submitted via email no later than 11:59 on June 1.

-5. Pace Yourself: This challenge should be broken into two or three hikes.
+7. Pace Yourself: This challenge is best broken into two or three hikes.
 See the image and suggested start and end points at the bottom of the page.

-8. The Rideau Trail Association will probably post guided hikes for this Challenge.
+10. The Rideau Trail Association will probably post guided hikes for this Challenge.
+If you want a guided hike, this is a great way to do it!
 Check out their web page for more information.
 Home – Rideau Trail Association

 Suggested hikes in 3 parts:

-1/ Park office to Kingsford Dam, 14.5 km, 25 minute car shuttle (you need at least two cars) OR Arab Lake Parking lot to Kingsford Dam, 13 km.
+1/ Arab Lake Parking lot to Kingsford Dam, 13 km.
+25 minute car shuttle* (you need at least two cars).